This lovely lido on a natural lake is great for cooling off on a hot summer day. Activities include an adventure playground, trampolines...

 Gedenkstätte Plötzensee information

-You'll learn that the families of the condemned had to pay for the cost of the execution, while executioners received a bonus for each bloody deed.
-Deaths here were particularly prevalent in 1944 when many of the conspirators of the failed assassination attempt on Hitler, led by Colonel Stauffenberg on 20 July of that year – and their (mostly uninvolved) relatives and friends – were hanged here, a process the Führer allegedly had captured on film.
+You’ll learn that the families of the condemned had to pay for the cost of the execution, while executioners received a bonus for each bloody deed.
+In 1944 many of the conspirators of the failed assassination attempt on Hitler led by Colonel Stauffenberg on 20 July of that year – and their (mostly uninvolved) relatives and friends – were hanged here, a process the Führer allegedly had captured on film.